kcartlidge/Newt/README.md

 ## Status

 This is *beta*.
 It works and is in active use.
-Column defaults are not currently scripted in the backup SQL.

 Make sure you check the database conventions in the contents (below).

 ---